awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-formbutton.md

 # AWS::AmplifyUIBuilder::Form FormButton<a name="aws-properties-amplifyuibuilder-form-formbutton"></a>

-Describes the configuration for a button UI element that is a part of a form\.
+The `FormButton` property specifies the configuration for a button UI element that is a part of a form\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-formbutton-syntax"></a>